Mortgage Amortization Graph

 - Initial renovations—some buyers choose to renovate before moving in.
 Examples of renovations include changing the flooring, repainting the walls, updating the kitchen, or even overhauling the entire interior or exterior.
 While these expenses can add up quickly, renovation costs are optional, and owners may choose not to address renovation issues immediately.

-- Miscellaneous—new furniture, new appliances, and moving costs are common non-recurring costs of a home purchase.
+- Miscellaneous—new furniture, new appliances, and moving costs are typical non-recurring costs of a home purchase.
 This also includes repair costs.

 Early Repayment and Extra Payments